Trainer Visa Sponsorship Jobs in Minnesota

 Which companies sponsor visas for trainers in Minnesota?

 Large Minnesota employers with established immigration programs include Target, UnitedHealth Group, Mayo Clinic, Best Buy, and Optum.
-These organizations regularly hire corporate trainers, learning and development specialists, and instructional designers and have the HR infrastructure to support H-1B and other work visa sponsorships.
+These organizations regularly hire corporate trainers, learning and development specialists, and instructional designers and have the HR infrastructure to support H-1B visa and other work visa sponsorships.
 Smaller regional firms sponsor less frequently, so targeting large employers is generally more productive.

 Which visa types are most common for trainer roles in Minnesota?